Grassland Birds At Risk

 Learn more about the Grassland Birds At Risk that call this place home!Learn more

 Alfred Z. Solomon Grassland Viewing Area

-Grassland Bird Trust’s Alfred Z. Solomon Grassland Bird Viewing Area is a premier destination for viewing wintering hawks and owls!
+Grassland Bird Trust’s Alfred Z. Solomon Grassland Bird Viewing Area is on the New York State Birding Trail and is a premier destination for viewing wintering hawks and owls!
 Short-eared owls, Snowy owls and Rough-legged hawks are often seen wintering here, along with flocks of Horned larks and Snow buntings.
 Red-tailed hawks and Northern harriers hunt the fields year round.

 Spring brings the return of American kestrels, Eastern meadowlarks, Bobolinks, Eastern bluebirds and several of the grassland sparrows, as well as dozens of common species such as Northern mockingbirds, Tree swallows, Willow and Alder flycatchers, Common Yellowthroat warblers and more!
 Upland sandpipers have been recorded breeding here some years.

 Washington County Grasslands WMA

 Washington County Grasslands Wildlife Management Area (WMA) is on the New York State Birding Trail and encompasses nearly 300 acres of prime grassland habitat.
 The area supports almost a dozen threatened and rapidly declining grassland bird species.
 Common sightings include: Short-eared owl, Northern harrier, American kestrel, Eastern meadowlark, Bobolink, Eastern bluebirds, Tree swallows and Red-tailed hawks.
 Sedge wren, Grasshopper and Savannah sparrows are present.
 Flocks of Horned larks and Snow buntings can be seen in winter and Snowy owls are frequent winter visitors.